back to top

 Payroll Cycle

-As per the regulations outlined in the Employment Act, salaries must be disbursed at least once a month, settling within 7 days following the conclusion of the salary period.
+In accordance with the regulations outlined in the Employment Act, employees must be paid at least once a month, within seven days after the salary period ends.
+Overtime payments are due within 14 days.
+The exceptions are:

 Probation Period and Notice Period